• Skip to primary navigation

 Important Costa Rica Travel Information

-COVID-19 entry requirements: Please read our Costa Rica COVID-19 travel post and Costa Rica COVID-19 information for more details.
+COVID-19 entry requirements: None.
+Please read our Costa Rica COVID-19 travel post and Costa Rica COVID-19 information if you wish to see what it was like during the pandemic.

 The official language of Costa Rica is Spanish.
-Many locals in touristic destinations and San Jose, the capital city, speak intermediate to fluent English.
+Many locals in touristic destinations and San Jose, the capital city, speak intermediate and high level English.
+Many indigenous languages are also spoken throughout the country.

 Climate